microsoft/dotnet-apiport/docs/VSExtension/README.md

 The .NET Portabilty Analyzer can be configured through the Options window.
-Here, you can choose what .NET platforms to perform your analysis against, and the filename, location and formats of the analysis report.
+Here, you can choose what .NET platforms to perform your analysis against, and the file name, location and formats of the analysis report.

 You can access the settings page via one of three methods: